schlumpfling42/nnsfw/example/README.md

 }
 ```

-2. You don't need to set it ut to run the example, but there are a couple of ways to configure the examples.
+2. You don't need to set it up to run the example, but there are a couple of ways to configure the examples.
 First have a look at [application.yaml](src/main/resources/application.yaml).
-There you have the datasource for the in-memory database configured.
+There you have two datasources for the in-memory database and postgresql configured.
+Please verify that the postgresql configuration is correct.
 Other configuration elements are done in the code via annotations.
 If you look at [Application,java](src/main/java/net/example/Application.java) you can see an annotation like `@AnnotationConfiguration("net.example")`.
 This will help the framework to look for other annotations inside the example.

 ## Start the example
 After you added the credential file, you can start the example by running `net.example.Application` .
 The startup should only take a few seconds.
 The default port the example application listens to is 8080.
 To test it out go to the following url: http://lvh.me:8080/index.html